h-dhatt/Decision-Maker/README.md

-# Selector
+# Decision-Maker
-This program will randomly select elements from a list; in this case, it will choose a name from a list of friends to decide who to facetime.
+This program will randomly select elements from a list; in this case, it will choose an activity from a list to decide what to do when you're bored.